tart-executor is an app to launch ephemeral virtual machines on demand from Github action jobs using Tart.

 brew services start tart-router

-The first time a job starts on a host machine you will need to allow local network access when the popup message shows up once you allow this you will probably need to cancel the job, check that Tart has no leftover temporary VMs running tart list
+The first time a job starts on a host machine you will need to allow local network access when the popup message shows up once you allow this you will probably need to cancel the job, check that Tart has no leftover temporary VMs running tart list, and check Github settings to make sure there are no leftover runners.
+Then restart tart-executor and rerun the job.
+This will probably happen every time you update tart-executor.

 - After the machine is booted, a setup script is being run.
 The script downloads the newest version of GitHub's runner application and registers the runner on the GitHub organization.